Skip to main content

 Update the VLAN at the CVM level

-With the IP changed, we also need to configure the VLAN that this network exists one.
+With the IP changed, You'll need to configure the VLAN that this network exists on.
 Remember, the management network defined in Metal was VLAN 50.
 The documentation in this process is available from this link.

 admin@cvm# change_cvm_vlan <vlan_id>